-- 12.4.1 Reporting institutions are required to conduct risk profiling on their customers. - 12.4.2 A risk profile must consider to include the following factors: - (a) customer risk (e.g. resident or non resident, type of customers, occasional or one-off, legal person structure, types of PEP, types of occupation); - (b) geographical location of business or country of origin of customers; - (c) products, services, transactions or delivery channels(e.g. cash-based, face or non face-to-face, cross border); and - (d) any other information suggesting that the customers is of higher risk. - 12.4.3 The risk control and mitigation measures implemented by reporting institutions shall commensurate with the risk profile of a particular customer or type of customer. - 12.4.4 Upon the initial acceptance of the customer, reporting institutions are required to regularly review and update the customer's risk profile based on their level of ML/FT risk.
+- 12.4.1 Reporting institutions are required to conduct risk profiling, identify and categorise the risks based on risk level. - 12.4.2 A risk profile must consider to include the following factors: - (a) customer risk (e.g. resident or non resident, type of customers, occasional or one-off, legal person structure, types of PEP, types of occupation); - (b) geographical location of business or country of origin of customers; - (c) products, services, transactions or delivery channels (e.g. cash-based, face or non face-to-face, cross border); and - (d) any other information suggesting that the customers is of higher risk. - 12.4.3 The risk control and mitigation measures implemented by reporting institutions shall commensurate with the risk profile of a particular customer or type of customer.

+12.4.4 Upon the initial acceptance of the customer, reporting institutions are required to regularly review and update the customer's risk profile based on their level of ML/FT risk.